Farewell to Pete Seeger

 This site lists information about folk music and related activities in the greater Atlanta area and the Southeastern U.S. It contains:

 - General and recurring information in an expanded directory format

 - Links to other folk resources

 See the EVENTS Tab for Fiddler's Green and other AAFFM- sponsored concerts, workshops, and pickin' parties, as well as other events of interest in and around Atlanta.

 In email blasts, you'll find details about current events and information on member-only activities like our famous "get-togethers".
 If you'd like to host a pick-'n-grin, let us know!
 See the EVENTS tab for upcoming concerts and pickin' parties.

 Contact us at email@example.com to host a pickin' party, join our organization, find out about an upcoming concert, party or workshop, or to submit listings to the website.

 See the 'History' tab for the history of the organization.

 AAFFM sponsors a local monthly coffeehouse, Fiddler's Green, that features concerts that included traditional music, singer-songwriters, poetry and storytelling.
-It is located at Anthony's Pizza Decatur in Scottdale, GA.
-AAFFM Membership benefits include the newsletter (contains more information than the website) and discounts on AAFFM sponsored concerts.
+It is located at Steve's Live Music in Sandy Springs, GA.
+AAFFM Membership benefits include the email blasts (our mailing list will always remain private) and discounts on AAFFM sponsored concerts.
 Annual membership dues are $15 for individuals and $20 for families, $35 sustaining members.
-E-mail email@example.com for membership information.
+E-mail firstname.lastname@example.org for membership information.

 The Atlanta Area Friends of Folk Music, Inc., is an all-volunteer IRS designated 501(c)(3) non-profit organization dedicated to preserving and promoting traditional folk music and arts in the greater Atlanta and Southeast regional areas.